rsbavaresco/angularTranslator/README.md

 # angularTranslator
-Class work of Translators lecture undergraduate at Unisinos
+Class work of Translators lecture undergraduate

 About: Converts a Angular 1.x Diretives to Angular 2.0 Components.
 Angular source written in Typescript.